-Unstable medical condition or on-going treatment may require hospital stay during an emergency.
+Unstable medical conditions or on-going treatment may require hospital stay during an emergency.
 This includes late term pregnancy and other unstable conditions.
-Please consult with your physician, because a Special Needs Shelter may not be the best option for you.
+Please consult with your physician, because a Special Needs shelter is not a good option for you.

-Download the Osceola County Special Needs Annual Application online at the following website: www.osceola.org
+Download the Osceola County Special Needs Annual Application online at the following website:

+SpecialNeedsProgram.Osceola.org